-The State and EPA (hereinafter "Parties" or, individually, "Party") will review the MOA jointly at least once a year.
+The State and EPA (hereinafter "Parties" or individually, "Party") will review the MOA jointly at least once a year.

-This MOA supersedes the MOA that became effective on September 29, 2000.
-This MOA may be modified upon the initiative of either Party to ensure consistency with State Program modifications or for any other purpose mutually agreed upon.
+This MOA supersedes the MOAs which were effective on October 7, 1996, October 19, 1998, September 11, 2000 and August 8, 2002.
+This MOA may be modified upon the initiative of either party to ensure consistency with State program modifications or for any other purpose mutually agreed upon.
 Any revisions or modifications to this MOA will be in writing and must be signed by the Director and the Regional Administrator.
-This MOA will remain in effect until such time as EPA withdraws State Program authorization or the State voluntarily transfers authority to EPA according to the criteria and procedures established in 40 CFR §§ 271.22 and 271.23, or until the MOA is superseded by a new MOA executed by the Parties.
+This MOA will remain in effect until such time as EPA withdraws State program authorization or the State voluntarily transfers authority to EPA according to the criteria and procedures established in 40 CFR §§271.22 and 271.23.